Gauge-independent gravitational waves from a minimal dark $U(1)$ sector with viable dark matter candidates: Gauge dependence of the scalar effective action

 Using the thermal effective potential in Eq.~(\ref{eq: EffPo}), one finds at $T_c$,

 Substituting this into the previous condition gives

-Hence, a consistent high-temperature phase transition typically requires $\lambda_x \gg g_x^{4}$, implying that, for fixed $\lambda_x$, moving deeper into the high-temperature regime favors smaller values of $g_x$.} In our parameter scan, we find that all viable high-temperature phase transitions satisfy $\lambda_x \lesssim g_x^{3}$, while in many cases $\lambda_x \ll g_x^{4}$.
+Hence, a consistent high-temperature phase transition typically requires $\lambda_x \gg g_x^{4}$, also implying that, for fixed $\lambda_x$, moving deeper into the high-temperature regime favors smaller values of $g_x$.} In our parameter scan, we find that all viable high-temperature phase transitions satisfy $\lambda_x \lesssim g_x^{3}$, while in many cases $\lambda_x \ll g_x^{4}$.
 This typically occurs for benchmark points in which $T_n$ lies somewhat below $T_c$, while the high-temperature approximation $m_{A^\prime}/T_n \ll 1$ remains reasonably valid.

 Nevertheless, adopting the scaling $\lambda_x \sim g_x^{3}$ to organize the leading and subleading terms in the potential does yield a gauge-independent effective action, as can be verified analytically using the Nielsen identity.
-However, alternative scalings, e.g., $\lambda_x \sim g_x^{4}$, do not yield a consistent result, as the Nielsen identity is not satisfied at the corresponding order, and thus the resulting subleading effective action is not gauge-independent.
+However, alternative scalings such as $\lambda_x \sim g_x^{4}$ do not lead to consistent results, as the Nielsen identity is not satisfied at the corresponding order, and thus the resulting subleading effective action is not gauge-independent.